 The honor council (or its designees) will develop and maintain a four-hour, intensive, not-for-credit course called Academic and Intellectual Traditions.
 The head librarian (or his/her designees) will offer the course on an as-needed basis during the fall, spring and summer semesters.
-The course will meet in one-hour blocks for four consecutive weeks, and will stress higher-order themes of integrity, ethical behavior and best academic practices.
+The course will be scheduled by Academic Success in the A_LAB and will stress higher-order themes of integrity, ethical behavior and best academic practices.
 Each person who has been found liable of an honor code charge and who, as part of his/her sanctioning, has been compelled to attend this class will show up to whichever of these scheduled sessions he/she has been assigned.
 All participants in the course are bound by the confidentiality requirements imposed in Sec.
 11.19.
 (Back to ToC)